It seems like every other week I’m on a plane bound for one medical conference or another so I’m pretty familiar with airport security.

 - Do you “leak” when you laugh or sneeze?

 - Do you need to go NOW, even if you’ve just urinated a short time before?

 - Do you avoid long trips or turn down social invitations because you’re afraid of being away from a bathroom?

-If any of these questions sound familiar, you may be one of 33 million men and women with overactive bladder.
-In addition to being inconvenient, 40% of folks with the condition also suffer from an involuntary loss of urine.
+If any of these situations sound familiar, you may be one of 33 million men and women with overactive bladder.
+In addition to being inconvenient, 40 percent of folks with the condition also suffer from an involuntary loss of urine.

 It can even be caused as a result of taking certain medications.

 Say “No!” to bladder control drugs and adult diapers